Home / Coffee knowledge / Which espresso machine is the right one?

 • Very high energy consumption

-• Home barista machines are not suitable for gastronomy!
+• Home barista machines are not suitable for commercial/gastronomy use!

-Espresso lovers who are willing to spend a little money on their hobby will be happy here, as will cappuccino enthusiasts.
-However, the high energy consumption is a drawback when enjoying coffee and is no longer up-to-date for one espresso a day.
-Example machines are: Bezzera BZ10, Quickmill Rubino 0981, Bezzera Magica SMN, Bezzera Strega R AL, Profitec Pro 500, ECM Mechanika V, Elba 1 and 2, Rocket Appartamento, Lelit Mara X, Rocket Cronometro Mozzafiatto, Sanremo Cube
+Espresso lovers who are prepared to spend a little money on their hobby will be happy here, as will cappuccino fans.
+However, the high energy consumption is a drawback for daily coffee enjoyment and is no longer contemporary for just one espresso a day.
+Exemplary machines are: Bezzera BZ10, Quickmill Rubino 0981, Bezzera Magica SMN, Bezzera Strega R AL, Profitec Pro 500, ECM Mechanika V, Elba 1 and 2, Rocket Appartamento, Lelit Mara X, Rocket Cronometro Mozzafiatto, Sanremo Cube

-Some machines are offered with a so-called PID (Proportional Integral Differential) control.
-This allows you to precisely set the steam and/or brewing temperature.
-A rotary pump can also be a great upgrade for the machine.
-It is quieter and more powerful than a vibratory pump.
+Some machines are offered with what is known as PID control (Proportional Integral Differential).
+This allows you to set the steam and/or brewing temperature precisely.
+A rotary pump can also be a great update for the machine.
+It is quieter and more powerful than a vibration pump.

-Dual boilers have two boilers, one for brewing espresso and one for frothing milk.
-So you no longer have to worry about juggling temperatures, but always have the right temperature.
+Dual-boiler machines have two boilers and thus one for brewing espresso and one for frothing milk.
+You no longer have to worry about temperature juggling, but rather have the right temperature constantly.

-The consistency of the temperature, regulated by an internal PID control, becomes evident when making many shots in a row.
-Dual boiler machines master this discipline with flying colors.
+The stability of the temperature, which is regulated by a PID controller inside, becomes apparent when you make many shots in a row.
+Dual-boiler machines master this discipline brilliantly.

 Milk frothing also works well.
-Even if you want to treat a football team to cappuccinos, the pressure remains constant and good.
-Therefore, dual boiler machines are also suitable for semi-professional use.
-They can be operated with a normal power outlet but can handle small catering events or large family parties.
+Even if you want to delight a soccer team with cappuccinos, the pressure remains constant and good.
+This is why dual-boiler machines are certainly also suitable for semi-professional use.
+They can be operated with a normal power outlet, but can master small commercial uses or large family celebrations.
 Machines like the La Marzocco GS 3 can even be operated in cafes.

 Pros: